-Desired Outcome 12.1 - Online Transaction Security: A financial institution should implement controls to reduce the likelihood of fraudulent activity on its online financial services.
+Desired Outcome 12.1 - Online Transaction Security: A financial institution should design its systems and processes with the aim of reducing the potential for fraudulent activity taking place via its online financial services.

 Desired Outcome 12.2 - Fraud Mitigation: A financial institution should implement capabilities to detect and mitigate fraudulent activities on its online financial services.